raspberrypilearning/cd-beginner-scratch-sushi/en/step_3.md

 --- /collapse ---

-+ Time to get coding!
-Go back to Scratch and click on the Scratch Cat in the sprite list.
+Time to get coding!

++ In the sprite list, click on the Scratch Cat.
 The cat is now the current sprite.

-+ Go to the **Events** category in the code blocks palette, click the `when flag clicked`{:class="blockevents"} block, and drag it onto the current sprite panel.
++ Choose the **Events** category in the code blocks palette, click the `when flag clicked`{:class="blockevents"} block, and drag it onto the current sprite panel.

 ```blocks
     when green flag clicked